Sami Meguetounif: 2020

-For 2020 Meguetounif decided to race in the French F4 Championship for a full season.
-He started the season out with only ten points from the first round, but would go on to improve rapidly, getting his first podium with a second place finish in race 1 at Magny-Cours.
+For 2020, Meguetounif decided to race in the French F4 Championship for a full season.
+He started the season out with only ten points from the first round, but would go on to improve rapidly, getting his first podium with a second-place finish in race 1 at Magny-Cours.
 After a disappointing round in Zandvoort Meguetounif returned to the rostrum with third place in race 1 of round four.
 He followed that success up with his most successful round of the season, scoring both pole positions, two seconds and one third place at the Circuit de Spa-Francorchamps.
 He finished his season off strongly, achieving his only win of the season at Le Castellet, and scoring two further podiums in the final two rounds.
 In total, Meguetounif finished on the podium eight times and ended up fourth in the standings.

 2021

-In 2021 the French driver joined R-ace GP to compete in the ADAC Formula 4 Championship on a full-time basis, whilst also racing in certain rounds of the Italian Championship.
+In 2021, Meguetounif joined R-ace GP to compete in the ADAC Formula 4 Championship on a full-time basis, whilst also racing in certain rounds of the Italian Championship.

 Formula Regional Championship

 2021

-On 4 October 2021 it was announced that Meguetounif would start the final four races of the Formula Regional European Championship, remaining with R-ace.
+On 4 October 2021, it was announced that Meguetounif would start the final four races of the Formula Regional European Championship, remaining with R-ace.
 He finished his first two races at the Regional F3 level in 22nd and 20th at the Mugello Circuit.
 The Frenchman improved significantly in the final round, finishing close to the top-ten in both races.

 2022

 In February of the following year, Meguetounif took part in the final round of the Formula Regional Asian Championship with Evans GP, in preparation for his main campaign.
 Having finished 13th in his debut race, Meguetounif scored points in an incident-packed race 2.
 He ended up 20th in the standings.

 Meguetounif joined MP Motorsport for that year's Formula Regional European Championship, partnering Michael Belov and Dilano van 't Hoff.
 He scored his first points in the first race with a ninth-place finish, missing out on the rookie win to Sebastián Montoya by three tenths.
-In Race 1 of the second round of the season Meguetounif experienced a hard crash after being pushed off the track.
+At the second round of the season in Imola Meguetounif experienced a hard crash after being pushed off the track.
 He recounts losing consciousness after colliding with the wall but was found to have no serious issues during subsequent check-ups.
 He took part in qualifying the day after, but withdrew from the race.

+The Frenchman would score two more points finishes during the campaign, which included a second place in Belgium, leading him to end up 16th in the drivers' championship.